Psychometric testing of malingering

 The remedy is easy enough, if the problem is properly understood.
 And so some elaboration is necessary…

 HOW ARE SVTS DEVELOPED?

-One approach is simple: answers to some questions are so improbable that they cannot be founded in reality, for example, “Do you think trees have the ability to feel peoples’ emotions?”
-Another approach is to test performance by asking the client to perform tests that appear difficult but are actually so easy that virtually everyone who can function in society cannot fail them.
+One approach is simple: answers to some questions are so improbable that they cannot be founded in reality; for example, 'Do you think trees have the ability to feel peoples’ emotions?'
+Another approach is to test performance by asking the client to perform tests that appear difficult but are actually so easy that virtually everyone who can function in society will pass them.
 Yet another approach is to ask numerous questions and, through sophisticated statistical methods, identify responses that discriminate between individuals trying to fake and those who have genuine psychopathology.
 After repeated trials the reliability and validity of tests are established, with norms available to compare individuals against the sample population from which the tests were developed.

-Psychological reports proceeding from SVTs and clinical assessments typically proceed as follows:
+Psychological reports based on SVTs and clinical assessments typically proceed as follows: